-Existing pipes are sometimes not so easy to measure the length of, they may be already buried and you can’t see them, and they may even be under a street or driveway too!
-So, if the water company’s big pipe that your house mainline comes from is somewhere out it the street, how do you know where it is so you can measure the length of your house mainline from it to the house?
+Where are the existing pipes?
+Existing pipes are sometimes not so easy to find or measure the length of, they may be already buried and you can’t see them, and they may even be under a street or driveway too!
+So, if the water company’s big water supply pipe is somewhere out it the street, how do you know where it is so you can measure the length of your house supply mainline from it to the house?
 You will probably need to make an educated guess.
 Look up and down the street for manhole covers labeled “water”.
 Generally they are located directly over the pipe, and the pipes in most cases run parallel to the street curbs.
 If you can find two manholes, the pipe generally runs in a straight line between them.
 I know that’s not real helpful, and there is one other trick that sometimes works.
-If you call 811 (for those in the USA) they will send someone out to mark the underground utility locations for you using paint.
-The problem is when the pipe is off of your property.
+If you call 811 (for those in the USA) they will send someone out to mark the underground utility locations for you using paint, including the location of the water company’s pipe, as well as the location of the pipe running onto your property.
+You are going to need to do this anyway if you plan to install your irrigation anywhere near the street.
+Often utilities are actually located in an easement on your property.
+I’ve seen lot s of water pipes and especially high-voltage electrical wires that run right through peoples front yards, often in places I would never have expected.
+The problem is if the water company’s pipe is off of your property out in the street you probably don’t plan to dig out there so they won’t mark it for you.
 They will only mark locations where you plan to dig.
-Generally you outline the area you are going to dig up with white paint.
-You may have to tell them you are going to be digging up the street, which may result in them calling the street maintenance people, who may get in your face about digging up the street!
-By the way, you should call them before you start actually installing your mainline.
-You don’t want to dig up anyone’s utilities as they will make you pay for the repair.
+Generally you outline the area you are going to dig up with white paint (they will give you instructions on what to mark and how.)
+If you can be there to meet them when they mark the pipes they will likely be happy to tell you where the water pipes are.
+You could also just mark the street to indicate you are going to be digging up the street.
+But be warned that they may notify the street maintenance people, who may have some questions for you as to why you are indicating you plan to be digging up the street!

 Irrigation mainline length.
 So how are you supposed to know the length of your irrigation mainline before you even design the sprinkler system?
 At this point you probably don’t know how many valves you will need or where they will be located, so how can you know how long the mainline is going to be?
 Good question!
 The answer is that you are going to need to guesstimate.
 As discussed above, the irrigation mainline essentially goes from the point of connection (that’s the place where you tap into the existing water pipe for the new irrigation water supply) to the sprinkler control valves.
 So ask yourself where would you like for the control valves to be?
 Simple irrigation valves can be installed underground in a box almost anywhere you want, although in most cases it is best if they are near (but not within) the area that they will be watering.
 A special type of irrigation valves called anti-siphon valves can’t be buried and must be higher than the area to be watered, so that will limit where you can install them.
 Also keep in mind that with an automatic irrigation system the valves don’t need to be in a single group.
 While I suggest you install them in small groups for convenience, it is perfectly fine to have several groups in various areas of the yard.